Vehicle blind spot: Dashboard reflection

 It is best if the dashboard has a non-reflecting dark-colored surface.

 A small dashboard gives some reflection on the lower part of the windshield.

-A big dashboard can give reflection on eye height.
+A big dashboard can give a reflection on eye height.

 A-pillar reflection

-It is best if the inside of the A-pillar has a non-reflecting dark colored surface.
+It is best if the inside of the A-pillar has a non-reflecting dark-colored surface.

 If the side of the window is curved there is less A-pillar reflection.

 Light through roof reflection

 Some new model cars have a very big sunroof.
 Sometimes the sunlight through the roof lights up the dashboard and gives a reflection in the windshield.

 Other automobile design factors

 Other design factors may prevent a manufacturer from maximizing visibility.
-These include safety, as narrower pillars cannot be made strong as easily as thicker pillars, and size restraints pertaining to aerodynamics, as taller, more vertical windshields create additional drag and reduce fuel efficiency.
+These include safety, as narrower pillars cannot be made strong as easily as thicker pillars, and size restraints about aerodynamics, as taller, more vertical windshields create additional drag and reduce fuel efficiency.
 They also include fashion and cost, whereby design and appearance considerations can be deemed preeminent.

 Side radar systems offer better performance and also warn of fast-approaching vehicles entering the blind spot.